-Whether a hold harmless agreement is something you should be happy or upset about depends upon its wording and usage.
-Here’s a breakdown of the three types of hold harmless agreements you may come into contact with, and when they should be utilized as part of your risk management protocols:
+How a hold harmless agreement mitigates risks depends on its wording and usage.
+Here’s a breakdown of the three types of hold harmless agreements, and when you should utilize them as a part of your risk management protocols.

 1. Broad Form

-Party providing indemnification assumes all related liability for the following:
+Party providing indemnification assumes all related liability for:

 - Contractor’s Own Negligence

 That’s a lot of indemnity for one party.
 In fact, it’s so much that many jurisdictions restrict the use of broad-form hold harmless language.
 Contractors entering into this type of agreement should work with legal and insurance professionals to mitigate the risk associated with such all-encompassing terms.